oracle-livelabs/goldengate/ggma-topologies/unidirectional-replication-using-admin-client/unidirectional-data-replication-using-admin-client.md

           ```

-   You need to run this script to copy the Extract and Replicat parameter files to Oracle GoldenGate deployment's configuration directory and then run the `add_replication_reporting.oby` script to set up data replication.
+   This script copies the Extract and Replicat parameter files to Oracle GoldenGate deployment's configuration directory and then runs the `add_replication_reporting.oby` script to set up data replication.

    <b>Note</b>: The `add_replication_reporting.oby` script, which is inside the `add_replication_reporting_adminclient.sh` script, runs after the Extract and Replicat parameter files are copied to the Oracle GoldenGate deployment's `/etc/conf/ogg/` directory.
 After the script runs successfully, you will be able to see the Extract and Replicat processes in running state and also view the reports for the committed transactions.